Sustainability Targets & Performance

 We believe sustainability impacts should be evaluated, managed, and communicated alongside our financial impacts and in turn, show their impact on financial, environmental and societal value.

-Our reporting is guided by leading ESG reporting frameworks to help inform discussion and provide context on how ESG affects our business.
+Our reporting is partially guided by leading sustainability reporting frameworks to help inform discussion and provide context on how sustainability affects our business.
 These include:

-We continue to monitor the development of sustainability disclosure standards to assess our future reporting, such as the International Sustainability Standards Board and the Taskforce on Nature-related Financial Disclosures.
+We continue to monitor the development of sustainability disclosure standards to assess our future reporting.

 Blue background with a shape